bparanj/crystal/electronics/book/basics/capacitor-ac.md

 ### **Observation**

-- With AC: The LED or bulb lights up, indicating that the capacitor allows AC to pass by continuously charging and discharging with the alternating voltage.
+With AC, The LED or bulb lights up, indicating that the capacitor allows AC to pass by continuously charging and discharging with the alternating voltage.

 ### **Concepts Demonstrated**